pszufe/OpenStreetMapXSim.jl/README.md

 OpenStreetMapXSim - map simulations library

-This is a proof-of-concept beta WIP version.
+This is a proof-of-concept prototype WIP version.

+Please note that the datasets are currently not part of this repository.